jeka-dev/jeka/README.md

 Type `jerkar help` to get all the build methods provided by your build class.

-Example : Let's see how Jerkar build itself
+# Example : Let's see how Jerkar core build itself
 --
-Jerkar is made of several project.
-The core project, some 'built-in plugin projects and the distrib project.

-The build contains directives for injecting timestamp in the Manifest file and for creating a full distribution containing jars, sources, configuration file and Windows executable.

 The build class is as follow :